octospacc/sitoctt/en/blog/2023-04-03-Tutto-Per-Non-Cambiare-Due-Pile.md

 +++
-Title = "🔋 Everything so as not to change two batteries..."
+Title= "🔋 Everything so as not to change two batteries..."
-Dates = 2023-04-03
+Date= 2023-04-03
-Downsync = "/it/posts/Tutto-Per-Non-Cambiare-Due-Pile.html"
-Aliases = [
-  "/Posts/2023-04-03-Tutto-Per-Non-Cambiare-Due-Pile.html",
+Downsync= "/it/blog/Tutto-Per-Non-Cambiare-Due-Pile.html"
-]
+Aliases= [ "/Posts/2023-04-03-Tutto-Per-Non-Cambiare-Due-Pile.html" ]
-Description = "I bother changing the batteries of the TV remote control that I have on my desk, so obviously making a mess with paper clips and cardboard..."
+Description= "I bother changing the batteries of the TV remote control that I have on my desk, so obviously making a mess with paper clips and cardboard..."
-Categories = [ "DIY" ]
+Categories= [ "DIY" ]
 +++

 {{< noticeAutomaticTranslation it >}}